thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 - The usage of `StandardElasticity` brick (see
   [this page](BehaviourBricks.html)).
-- The usage of the functionnalities introduces by the `TFELNumodis` library, as described [here](singlecrystal.html).
+- The usage of the functionalities introduces by the `TFELNumodis` library, as described [here](singlecrystal.html).
 In particular, we will automatically let `MFront` generate the slips systems and the interaction matrix.